 Establishing the efficacy of instructional practices alone is insufficient to address the research-to-practice gap (Fixsen, Blase, Duda, Naoom, & Van Dyke, 2010).
 Implementation science has emerged in response to this need and is defined as "the scientific study of methods to promote the systematic uptake of research findings and other evidence-based practices into routine practices" (Eccles & Mittman, 2006, p.
 1).
-To study implementation, it is necessary to analyze the factors that enable the sustained use of an EBP given that implementation of a practice is different than choosing or establishing the evidence for a practice (Fixsen et al., 2010).
+To study implementation, it is necessary to analyze the factors that enable the sustained use of an evidence-based practice (EBP) given that implementation of a practice is different than choosing or establishing the evidence for a practice (Fixsen et al., 2010).
 One factor that influences the impact and sustainability of an adopted intervention on outcomes is the degree to which interventionists are able to implement the practice with fidelity (Cook & Odom, 2013).
 The assessment of fidelity is often, particularly in research studies, completed by external observers to document that degree to which interventions are implemented as intended.
-However, implementers self-perceptions of their implementation derived from selfmonitoring data provide another perspective that has been, in a limited body of research, shown to be correlated with changes in implementation and outcomes (Rispoli et al., 2017).
-As such more work is needed to examine the degree to which implementers perceive themselves as capable of implementing complex interventions, the factors that influence self-perceptions, and the association of these perceptions with student outcomes as this could have implications for training and coaching supports for implementers.
+However, implementer self-perceptions of their implementation derived from self-monitoring data provide another perspective that has been, in a limited body of research, shown to be correlated with changes in implementation and outcomes (Rispoli et al., 2017).
+As such, more work is needed to examine the degree to which implementers perceive themselves as capable of implementing complex interventions, the factors that influence self-perceptions, and the association of these perceptions with student outcomes as this could have implications for training and coaching supports for implementers.

-Fidelity of implementation is generally understood to be comprised of multiple dimensions, including adherence, exposure, quality, participant responsiveness, and program differentiation and information (Dane & Schneider, 1998; Durlak & DuPre, 2008; Dusenbury,

-Brannigan, Falco, & Hansen, 2003).
-A variety of means to promote fidelity have been described in the literature, including high quality training on implementation procedures, a clear implementation manual, self-monitoring of implementation, and instructional coaching (Sanetti & Collier-Meek, 2015).
-While evaluating the impact of training and instructional coaching on fidelity has received significant attention, the role of teacher self-monitoring of their own fidelity of implementation has received less attention, particularly in regards to the association of teacher perceptions with student outcomes, despite research suggesting that self-monitoring can positively effect implementation (Rispoli et al., 2017).
+Fidelity of implementation is generally understood to be composed of multiple dimensions, including adherence, exposure, quality, participant responsiveness, and program differentiation and information (Dane & Schneider, 1998; Durlak & DuPre, 2008; Dusenbury, Brannigan, Falco, & Hansen, 2003).
+A variety of means to promote fidelity have been described in the literature, including high-quality training on implementation procedures, a clear implementation manual, self-monitoring of implementation, and instructional coaching (Sanetti & Collier-Meek, 2015).
+While evaluating the impact of training and instructional coaching on fidelity has received significant attention, the role of teacher self-monitoring of their own fidelity of implementation has